dereklstinson/gocunets/README.md

 Module interface is new.
 Modules will eventually be used to implement graphs.
 There are a few modules that I have made.
 Eventually everything from layer sub-package will have wrappers in gocunets and will be made into a module.

+Example in how to build a network can be found in ~/go/src/github.com/dereklstinson/gocunets/testing/mnistgputest2

 This is a working package, but it is pre alpha.
 Better version management will be coming.